rayhaanduong/Backtest-engine/README.md

 By combining:

-Geometric purity (patterns leading to cleaner moves), and
+Geometric meaning (patterns that historically generated profits) and

 Information-theoretic strength (confidence in directional bias),